Kirsum/learngit/readme.txt

 Git is a good version control	 system
-Git is a free software
+Git is a free software what awesome!